nostr-resources/nostr-resources.github.io/index.md

 either via a follow, a DM, or a zap.

 **What are zaps?**
 🦚 Zaps are nostr's way of seamlessly transferring value between users.
-They are neither "tips" nor "expensive likes," but a new way of expressing value and counterfeit-resistant engagement.
+[They are neither "tips" nor "expensive likes"](https://njump.me/nevent1qvzqqqqqqypzqmjxss3dld622uu8q25gywum9qtg4w4cv4064jmg20xsac2aam5nqy2hwumn8ghj7un9d3shjtnyv9kh2uewd9hj7qgwwaehxw309ahx7uewd3hkctcqyqx6hc4glxnhergs086yp77ne8cdt8zt5z99r4lcz88whfvtq23920ynxd7), but a new way of expressing value and counterfeit-resistant engagement.
 They are [sat-based][br] tokens of appreciation with perfect scarcity.
 They are, as one nostrich so beautifully put it, a way to say:
 [keep doing you][kdy].
 Zaps are flowing through the system at all times, as you